akaris-redhat/blog/cgroups.md

 - handle management, accounting of system resources like CPU, memory, I/O
 - associates a set of tasks with a set of parameters for one or more subsystems
 - are organized in hierarchies
+- on their own allow for simple job tracking but combined with other subsystems allow for resource accounting / limiting of resources

 [https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt](https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt)
 > On their own, the only use for cgroups is for simple job tracking.
 The intention is that other subsystems hook into the generic cgroup support to provide new attributes for cgroups, such as accounting/limiting the resources which processes in a cgroup can access.
 For example, cpusets (see Documentation/cgroup-v1/cpusets.txt) allow you to associate a set of CPUs and a set of memory nodes with the tasks in each cgroup.